I. Introduction and Overview

 III.
 Compliance Evaluations

 1. Mental retardation facilities: Southbury Training School (United States v.
-Connecticut (D. Conn.)); Fairview Training Center (United States v.
-Oregon (D. Or.)); Embreeville Center (United States v.
+Connecticut (D. Conn.)); Embreeville Center (United States v.
 Pennsylvania (E.D.
 Pa.)); (5) Arlington Developmental Center (United States v.
 Tennessee (W.D.
 Tenn.)); Clover Bottom Developmental Center, Greene Valley Developmental Center, and Harold Jordan Center (United States v.
 Tennessee (M.D.
 Tenn.)); Southern Wisconsin Developmental Center and Central Wisconsin Developmental Center (United States v.
 Wisconsin (W.D.
 Wis.)); and Center for Integral Services, Centro de Servicios Multiples de Camaseyes, Hogar de Grupo Las Mesas, Facilidad de Cuidado Intermedio, Centro de Reeducacion para Adultos, and Centro de Servicios Multiples Rosario Bellber (United States v.
 Commonwealth of Puerto Rico (D. P. R.)).

 3. Nursing homes: Philadelphia Nursing Home (United States v.
 City of Philadelphia (E.D.
 Pa.)).

-4. Juvenile correctional facilities: Thirty-two juvenile correctional facilities in Georgia (United States v.
+4. Juvenile Correctional Facilities: thirty-two juvenile correctional facilities in Georgia (United States v.
 State of Georgia (N.D.
-Ga.)); 13 Kentucky juvenile correctional facilities (United States v.
-Kentucky (W.D.
-Ky.)); Essex County Youth House (United States v.
-Essex County (D. N. J.)); 20 Puerto Rican juvenile correctional facilities (United States v.
+Ga.)); Essex County Youth House (United States v.
+Essex County (D. N. J.)); 19 Puerto Rican juvenile correctional facilities (United States v.
 Puerto Rico (D. P. R.)); Kagman Youth Facility (United States v.
-Commonwealth of the Northern Mariana Islands (D. N.Mar.I.)); and educational services in five facilities in United Stated v.
+Commonwealth of the Northern Mariana Islands (D. N.Mar.I.)); and educational services in four facilities in United Stated v.
 Louisiana (M.D.
 La.).

 IV.
 Enforcement Activities